 5. Marketing Communications

-You will receive marketing communications or newsletters from us only (i) if you wish it, (ii) if you are one of our customers, provided that this communication will concern similar products or services or if (iii) this communication is linked to your business activity.
+Subject to local legal requirements, you will receive marketing communications or newsletters from us only (i) if you wish it, (ii) if you are one of our customers, provided that this communication will concern similar products or services or if (iii) this communication is linked to your business activity.

-In any case, you can unsubscribe or make stop direct marketing from us at any time by either
+You can unsubscribe or make stop direct marketing from us at any time by either

 (i) clicking on the unsubscribe option at the bottom of each marketing communication we send to you; and